bigdata4mobility/bigdata4mobility.github.io/datapage_geolife.md

 ![trajectory_slot_coverage_hist](figures_geolife/trajectory_slot_coverage_overall.png)

 Description of the figures:
-The horizontal axis is each number of 30-minute time slots in one day (there are 48 30-minute time slots in one day, ranging from 1 to 48), and the vertical axis is the percent of daily trajectories recorded in the corresponding number of time slots to the total trajectories.
+The horizontal axis is each number of 30-minute time slots in one day (there are 48 30-minute time slots in one day, ranging from 1 to 48), and the vertical axis is the percent (share) of daily trajectories recorded in the corresponding number of time slots to the total trajectories.
 We plot the distribution of the intra-day occupancy for each year and whole time period (all years).

 **Summary statistics** of *Intra-day occupancy*: number of time slots in one day a device was observed (slot size = 30 min, total 48 slots in one day)